akka/akka/akka-docs/src/main/paradox/persistence.md

 In general it is encouraged to create command handlers which do not need to resort to nested event persisting, however there are situations where it may be useful.
-It is important to understand the ordering of callback execution in those situations, as well as their implication on the stashing behaviour (that `persist()` enforces).
+It is important to understand the ordering of callback execution in those situations, as well as their implication on the stashing behavior (that `persist()` enforces).
 In the following example two persist calls are issued, and each of them issues another persist inside its callback:

 Scala